 25 so many years after I stopped watching it, is a testament to its awesomeness.
 Either that, or I was a big nerd back when I was in elementary school.
 Either way, these science videos are still relevant and give great explanations that can be brought into our everyday lessons.
 Here’s a short video on how home thermostats work.

 Looking for more YouTube channels?
-Click the image below to see 6 YouTube Channels to Help you Teach Math!
+Read my post with YouTube Channels to Help you Teach Math!

 Sign up for my newsletter!